-In another analysis, it was found that the individual failed to follow a guideline, but there is no mention of the reason behind this non-compliance.
+In another analysis, it was found that an individual failed to follow a guideline, but there is no mention of the reason behind this non-compliance.

-The real purpose of RCA/SEA is to reflect on what the incident reveals about the gaps and inadequacies of aspects of your working practices, and this should include consideration of human factors.
+The real purpose of RCA/SEA is to reflect on what the incident reveals about the gaps and inadequacies of aspects of your practice, and this should include consideration of human factors.